franciscop/franciscop.github.io/blog/promises-and-streams-in-javascript/readme.md

 Now we have the promise behaviour occurring *only* when we are using promises.
 An empty file will return `""`, and so the file is created even with empty files.
 So promises to promises condition is fulfilled! 🎉

-> Note: We are simplifying a bit and this is not fully Promise-compliant, or "Promises A+" as it's called, we might fix that later on in the article or leave it as an open question.
+> Note: we are simplifying and this is not Promise-compliant, or "[Promises A+](https://promisesaplus.com/)" as it's called.

 ## Node.js streams